Disneyland One Day Itinerary [2024]

 Our itinerary posts are meant to provide you with the tools and understanding for building your own day at the park.
 We provide an example of how we approach things along the way.
 That example includes some things and skips others because part of planning your day is accepting that you won’t do everything.
 The decisions and tradeoffs that we make (and explain, in detail) are right for us but may not be right for you.
 The important thing is that you understand how to make these decisions.

-If we went to the park tomorrow and tried to recreate the example itinerary below (which at this point is cobbled together from a few different visits to the park), it wouldn’t happen.
+If we went to the park tomorrow and tried to recreate the example itinerary below, it wouldn’t happen.
 Rides break down, crowd patterns change, bathroom breaks aren’t on a schedule.
 No two days at Disneyland are the same.

 This post is not short, and the number of words spent on any single topic doesn’t necessarily accord with its significance to your day.
 “Get Dole Whip” would make any Disneyland “top ten things to do” list (including ours), but it gets only three words in this post because that’s all it needs.